ejtaal/gaia-web/README.md

 Tech details of how data is extracted/stored/processed:
 - csv files are downloaded
 - stars with suitable parallax values are stored locally in sqlite
+- all sqlite data is stored in large Postgres table with indexes on suitable columns to allow various data exports.
 - only those with high confidence parallax are stored in a .js
 - the starfield html page loads all .js files
 - additional filters are applied while loaded as not all data can be stored.
 This way of filtering data will be deprecated once suitable datasets have been generated once all data can be processed.